Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Introduction

 The exchange of gas, metals, and energy through a boundary layer where the galactic disk transitions into the galactic halo, i.e. the gaseous disk-halo interface, drives the evolution of disk galaxies.
 Gas accretion is needed to replenish galaxies' gas supplies and sustain star formation, while star-formation feedback expels chemically-enriched gas into the surrounding circumgalactic medium (CGM) and intergalactic medium (IGM).
 Together, these processes determine the star-formation histories of galaxies and affect their chemical abundances.
 Since gas passes through the disk-halo interface in all of the accretion and feedback processes, studying the density distribution and kinematics of the disk-halo interface gives important information about these key processes driving galaxy evolution.

 Across the disk–halo interface, there is a transition in the phase, density, and kinematics of the gas.
-Early observations revealed the presence of a diffuse layer of warm ionized gas in our own Milky Way, known as the Reynolds Layer \citep{Hoyle1963,Reynolds1973}. \citet{Reynolds1989} found that this ionized gas has unexpectedly large scale height ($h_{z} \approx 1$ kpc) compared to its thermal scale height ($h_{z} \approx 0.2$ kpc).
-In many nearby galaxies, analogous distributions of extraplanar diffuse ionized gas (eDIG) have been found \citep[e.g.,][]{Dettmar1990, Rand1990, Lehnert1995, Rand1996, Hoopes1999, Rossa2003, Haffner2009, Jones2017, Levy2019}.
+Early observations revealed the presence of a diffuse layer of warm ionized gas in our own Milky Way, known as the Reynolds Layer \citep{Hoyle1963,Reynolds1973}. \citet{Reynolds1989} found that this ionized gas has unexpectedly large scale height ($h_{z} \approx 1$ kpc) compared to its thermal scale height ($h_{z} \approx 0.1$ kpc at $R = 3$ kpc), calculated assuming a hydrostatic equilibrium supported by only thermal motions ($T \sim 10^{4}$ K, $\sigma_{\text{th}} \sim 10$ km s$^{-1}$).
+In many nearby galaxies, analogous distributions of extraplanar diffuse ionized gas (eDIG) have been found \citep[e.g.,][]{Dettmar1990, Rand1990, Lehnert1995, Veilleux1995, Hoopes1999, Miller2003, Miller2003b, Rossa2003, Rossa2003b, Haffner2009, Jones2017, Levy2019}.
 These diffuse gas layers are vertically extended and photoionized with a typical temperature of $T \sim 10^{4}$ K and an inferred mid-plane mean electron density of $\langle n_{e,0} \rangle \sim 0.1$ cm$^{-3}$.